Governor Pillen Announces New DED Director

 “Just like most industries, economic development has dramatically shifted in the last decade,” noted Belitz.
 “Economic developers are tackling things they never would have imagined a decade ago.
 Economic development, community development and workforce development have become almost one pursuit.
 I think that gives us new opportunities to build partnerships that move Nebraska communities forward!”

 Belitz has a Bachelor of Arts degree in psychology from Northeast Missouri State University.
-He and his wife Collen have one daughter, Emerson.
+He and his wife Colleen have one daughter, Emerson.

 Joe Fox, director of business development at DED, will continue to serve in the interim director role until Belitz starts on July 5.